 Late payments aren't the only thing that can drag your score down.
 Surprisingly, even unpaid parking tickets or library fines can lower it.
 Taking out new loans looks bad -- not only because it increases debt, but also you look desperate when too many lenders inquire into your score.
 However, if many lenders inquire within a short time (14 or 45 days, depending on the FICO formula used), the score counts this as one inquiry, as it's assumed you are shopping for a single loan [source: myFICO.com].
 These are referred to as hard inquiries, and can only happen with your permission.
 Soft inquiries, on the other hand, such as looking into your own score do not affect the number.

 Depending on your particular situation, there may be an even more effective way of improving your score.
 Understanding the process will help you make better decisions about your credit and help you to avoid costly credit counseling.
 Still have credit concerns?
-Visit the links on the next page.
+Visit the links below.